 Credit: An Pham

 If you're more of an indoor-outdoor person, you won't want to miss Kartchner Caverns State Park in southern Arizona.
 Experience the stunning limestone, wide variety of unique minerals and formations of this "living" cave once voted "Best Cave" by USA Today.
 Tour guides unveil this captivating underground landscape during an unforgettable 90-minute tour that is entirely accessible for all abilities.
 Spend the day exploring the cave and escape into a relaxing campfire at the park's serene campground.

 History buffs can experience life through the eyes of a frontier soldier at Fort Verde State Historic Park.
 Home to the best-preserved army fort from the post-Civil War era, visitors can venture back in time by exploring the furnished historic homes and four original adobe buildings.

-If you journey west you'll discover the history behind Jerome, Arizona's copper boom and the five C's that helped establish the small town.
-Explore Jerome State Historic Park's Douglas Mansion, a historic landmark that was built by James S. Douglas in 1916.
-The mansion was built on the hill above the Daisy Mine and is now a museum featuring photographs, artifacts and minerals along with a 3-D model of the town and underground mines.
+If you journey west you'll discover the history behind Jerome, Arizona's copper boomtown, and the five C's that helped establish the small town.
+Explore Jerome State Historic Park's Douglas Mansion, a historic landmark built by James S. Douglas in 1916.
+The mansion was built on the hill above the Daisy Mine and is now a museum featuring photographs, artifacts, and minerals along with a 3D model of the town and underground mines.